 - Providing healthy eating sessions for all children to help them make more informed lifestyle choices.

-- Provide yoga sessions for all of Year 5 children to promote confidence, obedience and self discipline.
+- Provide Boxercise sessions for all of Year 5 children to promote confidence, obedience and self discipline.

 - Provide a balanceability programme ‘Speedy Tots’ to Reception which provides an opportunity for younger children to be involved in cycling.
 Participation in cycling is proven to improve bone strength, muscle tone and encourage healthier joints and increased alertness and academic performance.